rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 - Subsequent builds: `./x.py build -i --stage 1 src/libstd --keep-stage 1`
   - Note that we added the `--keep-stage 1` flag here

-The effect of `--keep-stage1` is that we just *assume* that the old standard library can be re-used.
+The effect of `--keep-stage 1` is that we just *assume* that the old standard library can be re-used.
 If you are editing the compiler, this is almost always true: you haven't changed the standard library, after all.
 But sometimes, it's not true: for example, if you are editing the "metadata" part of the compiler, which controls how the compiler encodes types and other states into the `rlib` files, or if you are editing things that wind up in the metadata (such as the definition of the MIR).

 **The TL;DR is that you might get weird behavior from a compile when using `--keep-stage 1`** -- for example, strange [ICEs](appendix/glossary.html) or other